When Sarah leaves, six months of training leaves with her.

 Refund over $1,000?
 Lawsuit threat?
 Hiring decision?
 A second AI re-reads the response and flags what's missing.
 And when AI does something real for you (issues a refund, sends an email, adjusts pricing), an admin signs off first — never after the fact.

 One subscription.
-Every component.
-Six chat-tool connectors + dual-mode rule induction (flat policy or step-by-step playbook) + auto-currency that keeps the brain fresh + click-through citations for full lineage + per-seat usage tracking + tailored AI per role with rule scoping + challenger on high-stakes turns + approval queue for autonomous AI + clones of your real teammates + knowledge graph + ask-the-brain + your own subdomain + public API + audit log + weekly digest.
+Six chat-tool connectors + dual-mode rule induction (flat policy or step-by-step playbook) + auto-currency that keeps the brain fresh + click-through citations for full lineage + per-seat usage tracking + tailored AI per role with rule scoping + challenger on high-stakes turns + approval queue for autonomous AI + clones of your real teammates + public API + audit log + weekly digest.
+We'll be honest about the seams in the "where it is today" section below — what's live, what's in flight, and how we cover the gap with a setup call.

 Six apps connect with three clicks each: Slack, Gmail, Outlook, Microsoft Teams, Zendesk, Notion.
 Plus your handbook — paste it in or upload a PDF or Word doc up to 10 MB.
 New messages land in your brain within seconds, not 15 minutes.
-Re-uploading the same doc?
-We notice the parts we already know and skip the duplicates.
+When a source re-syncs, existing messages get refreshed in place — no duplicates piling up.

 A plain rule when you want "what's our policy" (refunds, pricing, compliance).
 A step-by-step playbook when the work has an order (incident response, onboarding, escalation).
 Pick the shape that fits — the brain writes either one from your data.

 Stale info ages out after 30 days unless we see it again.
-Every active rule gets re-checked once a week against your latest data.
+Every active rule gets re-checked every day against your latest data.
 If your refund threshold changed and the rule didn't, it auto-pauses and the owner gets an email.
 Your brain self-corrects without you watching.

 When the AI quotes a fact, the source is right there next to it — tap to see the actual Slack message, support ticket, or handbook paragraph it came from, with timestamp.
 No black box.
 If the answer's wrong, you can see why in two clicks.